As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is Illinois State Rock?

 Illinois does not have an officially designated state rock.
-Though the state is filled with various sedimentary rocks, none were designated.
-Geodes are quite common in Illinois, and it might be possible to consider them.
+Though the state is filled with various sedimentary rocks, none were selected.
+Geodes are pretty common in Illinois, and it might be possible to consider them.
 However, yooperlites can also be found here.

 What is Illinois State Fossil?

-The officially designated state fossil of Illinois is the Tully Monster, Tullimonstrum gregarium, since 1989.
+Illinois’s officially designated state fossil is the Tully Monster, Tullimonstrum gregarium, since 1989.
 Although not a monster, this small invertebrate marine animal had no shell or backbone and was less than six inches long.
 It lived in the Pennsylvanian Period, 340 to 280 million years ago.

 What is the State Gemstone of Illinois?

-The state of Illinois doesn’t have an officially designated state gemstone, and it is poor in gemstones.
-It only has an officially designated state mineral, fluorite, since 1965 and an officially designated state fossil, the Tully Monster, Tullimonstrum gregarium, since 1989.
+Illinois doesn’t have an officially designated state gemstone, which is poor in gemstones.
+It only has a designated formally state mineral, fluorite, since 1965 and a designated formally state fossil, the Tully Monster, Tullimonstrum gregarium, since 1989.

 Conclusion